SPE-R/SPE/SPE-R-2024-practicals-with-solutions/causInf2-s.md

 | $Z_4$    | comorbidity score; 5 classes; $Z_3 \sim \text{DiscUnif}(1, \dots, 5)$ |

 For simplicity, covariates $Z_3$ and $Z_4$ are treated as continuous variables in the models.
-The assumed causal diagram is shown below.
+The assumed causal diagram is drawn using `dagitty` and is shown below.

 ![](causInf2-s_files/figure-epub3/dagitty-1.png)<!-- -->